fernandonieuwveldt/easyflow/README.md

 ```

 # Example 1: Preprocessing Encoder, Pipeline, SequentialEncoder and FeatureUnion example
 The easyflow.preprocessing module contains functionality similar to what sklearn does with its Pipeline, FeatureUnion and ColumnTransformer does.
-Full example also in a notebook: easyflow/notebooks/preprocessing_example.ipynb
+Full example also in notebooks folder

 ```python
 import pandas as pd